Cooke/graphql-solid-dotnet/README.md

 # GraphQL for .NET
-This is a convention based .NET library for building [GraphQL](http://graphql.org) endpoints.
-It is delivered with a middleware for ASP.NET Core and supports authorization out of the box.
+This is a convention based .NET standard library for building [GraphQL](http://graphql.org) endpoints.
+It is delivered with a middleware for ASP.NET Core and supports ASP.NET Core authorization.

-This library is a proof of concept and its existence is [motivated below](#motivation).
-It is intended to spark a discussion at [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet/issues/442)
+This library is a work in progress and is not yet production ready.
+Key missing features are:

+ * Validation support
+ * Directive support
+ * Union support
+ * A few introspection fields are still missing (GraphiQL works though)
+ * Support for documentation attributes (description, deprecated, ...)
+ * Support for execution context data in field resolvers together with resolver injection.

 ## Installation